History of Cambridge United F.C.: Revival and return to Football League

 On the eve of the 2006–07 season, it was announced that former Norwich City striker Lee Power would be the club's new chairman taking over from Brian Attmore's interim reign.
 Jonny Hon was also to rejoin the board as vice-chairman after John Howard's resignation on conflict of interests grounds (owing to his ownership of Bideawhile 445 Ltd, United's landlords).
-Director Paul Barry also confirmed on 6 August 2006 that the club would breakeven for the forthcoming season after a fresh injection of funds following Howard's resignation.
+Director Paul Barry also confirmed on 6 August 2006 that the club would break even for the forthcoming season after a fresh injection of funds following Howard's resignation.
 The team made an appalling start to the season, and Newman was sacked immediately after a 3–1 defeat by Exeter City.
-After speculation that Chris Wilder was leaving Halifax to take up the post, on 15 September 2006 the club announced Jimmy Quinn as the new manager, with Steve Castle as his assistant.
-In December 2006, the team suffered a humiliating 5–0 defeat to local rivals Histon F.C. in the FA Trophy, and subsequently suffered a run of six consecutive league defeats, which many supporters found unacceptable and led to calls for the manager's dismissal.
-A seven match unbeaten run gave renewed optimism, and although this was ended with two consecutive 5–0 defeats (against Altrincham and York City), the 7–0 demolition of Weymouth F.C. and the 4–2 victory over champions elect Dagenham & Redbridge, led to an atmosphere of positivity around the club.
+After speculation that Chris Wilder was leaving Halifax Town to take up the post, on 15 September 2006 the club announced Jimmy Quinn as the new manager, with Steve Castle as his assistant.
+In December 2006, the team suffered a humiliating 5–0 defeat to local rivals Histon in the FA Trophy, and subsequently suffered a run of six consecutive league defeats, which many supporters found unacceptable and led to calls for the manager's dismissal.
+A seven match unbeaten run gave renewed optimism, and although this was ended with two consecutive 5–0 defeats (against Altrincham and York City), the 7–0 demolition of Weymouth and the 4–2 victory over champions elect Dagenham & Redbridge, led to an atmosphere of positivity around the club.
 The U's ensured conference safety by winning five of their last seven conference games.
 A 1–0 away win at Aldershot on the penultimate Saturday of the 2006–07 season was followed up with another 1–0 win at home on the final day against Tamworth, ensuring the U's status for the 2007–08 season.

 A strong start to 2007–08 saw Cambridge United establish themselves as one of the favourites for the Conference National title and promotion back to football league.
 Unfortunately Cambridge United missed out on the title to Aldershot Town who won the league and the sole automatic promotion place.
 Despite making it to the Conference play-off final, the U's were beaten 1–0 by Exeter City who subsequently took the second promotion place.
 The following season, United again finished runners-up, this time to Burton Albion and by only two points.
 Once again they made it to the play-off final, only to be beaten for the second year in succession – Torquay United running out 2–0 winners.